 Please keep any exit statement you receive.

-Going forward, you will receive annual statements from Smart Future Trust.
+Going forward, you will receive annual statements from Equity Trustees.

 If you have lodged a claim, and the claim has been approved prior to the transfer date, the claim will still be processed.
 You may however receive communications from Acenda (issued on behalf of the new Trustee), instead of the old trustee.